KareemMAX/NesrElFrames/README.md

 ## Serverless applications

 What if I told you that you don't need a server to run all of those things?
 Just write a small piece of code and run it on the cloud every a fixed interval.
 This is called [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing).
-One of the serverless computing tools you can use is FasS or [Function as a Service](https://en.wikipedia.org/wiki/Function_as_a_service) in which you can write a code for a small program and the cloud provider will run it every interval you decide.
+One of the serverless computing tools you can use is FaaS or [Function as a Service](https://en.wikipedia.org/wiki/Function_as_a_service) in which you can write a code for a small program and the cloud provider will run it every interval you decide.
 Saving you the hassle of deployment and money of running a server running a small program every half an hour.

 ## How did I do it?